Book cover

 PrintVisitor visitor = new PrintVisitor();

-foreach (Vehicle vehicle: parkedVehicleList) {
+for (Vehicle vehicle: parkedVehicleList) { {

 visitor.visit(vehicle); // compilation error